ghosh/microtip/README.md

 }
 ```

-The above code would only affect the tooltips shown on any `button` element.
+The above code would only affect the tooltips shown on any element with the `tooltip` class.

 For more on css variables see [here](https://css-tricks.com/now-css-custom-properties-thing-value-parts-can-changed-individually/)